Arteriosclerosis is a term that looks at the hardening of certain arteries and also refers to the loss of elasticity of those arteries.

 – Chest pain

-- Angioplasty– flexible tube that has a balloon that is inflated to compact area of plaque which changes the severity of narrowing
+1.)
+Angioplasty– flexible tube that has a balloon that is inflated to a compact area of plaque which changes the severity of narrowing

-- Coronary Artery Bypass Graft – Surgical option for placing vein from leg into heart
+2.)
+Coronary Artery Bypass Graft – Surgical option for placing vein from the leg into the heart

-- Coronary Stent – a stainless steel tube that holds artery open
+3.)
+Coronary Stent – a stainless steel tube that holds the artery open